-Therefore the Fund lacks a structured process for identifying and minimizing or addressing potential threats to its operations/business and sustainability of services.
+Therefore, the Fund lacks a structured process for identifying and minimizing or addressing potential threats to its operations/business and sustainability of services.

-15. Lack of Internal Audit Function and Audit Committee
+15. Lack of Internal Audit and Function Audit Committee

 During the year under review, the Fund did not have an internal audit function and Audit Committee.
-This is contrary to Regulation 153 of the Public Finance Management (County Governments) Regulations, 2015 on the role of internal auditors which include among other things review and evaluation of financial performance, accountability, state of risk management and effectiveness of financial and non-financial performance of the entity.
-Regulation 167(1) requires every county government entity to establish an audit committee to support the accounting officer on issues of risk, control, governance and associated assurance.
+This is contrary to Regulation 153 of the Public Finance Management (County Governments) Regulations, 2015 on the role of internal auditors which include among other things review and evaluation of effectiveness of financial and non-financial performance, accountability and state of risk management of the entity.
+Regulation 167 (1) requires every county government entity to establish an audit committee to support the accounting officer on issues of risk, control, governance and associated assurance.

-Consequently, the Management is in breach of the Law.
+As such, the Management is in breach of the Law.

-16. Budgetary Control and Performance
+16. Budgetary Controls and Performance

-The statement of comparison of budget and actual amounts reflects final revenue budget and actual on comparable basis of Kshs.23,000,000 and Kshs.3,931,426 respectively resulting to an under-funding of Kshs.19,068,574 or 83% of the budget.
-Similarly, the Fund expended Kshs.124,130,472 against an approved budget of Kshs.23,000,000 resulting to an over-expenditure of Kshs.101,130,472 or 440% of the budget.
-The Management did not avail approval of the over expenditure by the County Assembly or explain how the expenditure was accounted for in the financial statements.
-The underfunding and over expenditure is a pointer to a possible unrealistic budget or a flawed budgeting process.
+The statement of comparison of budget and actual amounts reflects final revenue budget and actual on comparable basis of Kshs.23,000,000 and Kshs.2,738,754 respectively resulting to underfunding of Kshs.20,261,246 or 88% of the budget.
+Similarly, the fund expended Kshs.82,119,854 against an approved budget of Kshs.23,000,000 resulting to an over expenditure of Kshs.59,119,854 or 257% of the budget.
+The underfunding and over expenditure is a pointer to possible unrealistic budget or a flawed budgeting process.